sighupio/secure-containers-java-getting-started/README.md

 # Certified Images - Getting Started - Java (Maven and Spring Boot)

 Welcome to the **Getting started** with Java applications using SIGHUP Certified images.
-In this repository you will find a simple hello world application written in Java.
+In this repository, you will find a simple hello world application written in Java.

-The build process will use a maven certified image while it will run on top of openjdk.
+The build process will use a maven certified image while it will run on top of OpenJDK.

 ## Requirements

-Before continue with this getting started, you will need:
+Before continuing with this getting started, you will need:
 - Valid subscription to the service.
   - Feel free to request access using [this simple google form](https://forms.gle/Wf916FGxUqRaLY5k7)
   - If you want extended support over the images, [consider to buy the subscription](https://gumroad.com/l/NiCYf).
 - [`docker`](https://docs.docker.com/get-docker/)
-  - `docker login reg.sihup.io` with your credentials before continue.
+  - `docker login reg.sihup.io` with your credentials before continuing.

 ## Build